matkijahenkilo/nanako-robo/README.md

    *With the current `timer` settings, it will start downloading stuff 3 seconds after the bot has started, and it will run the same download function again after 86400 seconds (24 hours).*

 4. Run `start.bat` or `java -jar nanako.jar` in a terminal and have fun

+### Usage

+Use slash commands in the bot's DMs or in a server that it is on.